cmuparlay/Cluster-BFS/README.md

   The executable files:
   - Akiba_BFS_seq: the baseline AIY algorithm's cluster BFS
   - cluster_BFS_{w}_{d}: our cluster BFS with word size w and diameter d.
 If w and d are not specified, the default values are 64 and 2.
 If the name is end up with "_seq", it is compiled for sequential setting.
+  - ADO_base: an approximate distance oracle (ADO) choosing a single vertex as a landmark
+  - ADO_cluster_{w}_{d}: a ADO choosing a cluster of vertices as landmarks, where w and d are the size and diameter of clusters.

 #### Step One: Run Experiments